Restless Leg Syndrome

 Since then, I have experienced it a few times each year – especially when I get over-tired.
 What I found helpful: walking a bit, doing some deep breathing and sometimes my good old ‘Magic Bag’ (heated bag) does the trick.

-Beverly’s Hot Tips For Building Resilience By Dealing With Restless Leg Syndrome:
+Beverly’s Hot Tips For Building Resilience and Celebrating Restless Leg Syndrome Awareness Week:

 - Find out if it is a reaction to a medication that you may be taking or if it is related to another medical condition that you may be experiencing – if yes, work with your doctor to find an alternative or lower dose medication that may not have the same side effect or explore the common relationships between the disorders that you may be experiencing